 Make staying hydrated a priority, as drinking water helps improve cognition and concentration.
 Try making a glass of water the first thing you drink when you wake up, before you brew your morning coffee or start cooking breakfast.
 If you need an extra boost, add Moon Juice Brain Dust to your favorite drink.
 It's made with lion's mane, rhodiola, and maca to enhance focus and clarity.
 Keep a water bottle with you throughout the day so you can keep replenishing the body.

 Limit Screen Time

 It’s probably not surprising that screen time can be incredibly distracting, with Instagram, texts, and emails competing for our attention.
 Although the reality is that most of us will need to use our phones and computers for work, try using a real alarm clock to wake up and spending the first hour of the morning without your phone.
 Picking up your phone and scrolling through Instagram first thing after waking up means immediately giving in to distractions and can set you up to do so throughout the day.
-Reading a book is a good replacement for your morning scroll, and provides the opportunity to learn about something new.
-We recommend How to Breathe by Ashley Neese, which outlines 25 breath techniques that can help you manage stress and anger, sleep better, and deepen your connection with yourself.
+Reading a book is a good replacement for this morning scroll, and provides the opportunity to learn about something new.

 Working to incorporate a few of these habits into your day-to-day routine can help you develop a deeper sense of focus, so you’re able to spend less time distracted, and more time with what’s meaningful to you.